 - Place butter(s) in bowl and whisk on high speed using an electric whisk.
 The trick for great buttercreams is to really whisk the butter well until its really fluffy and pale, almost white in colour.
 This can take up to 10 minutes but its a necessary step.

-- Add in the powdered sugar 1/2 – 1 cup at a time, whisking for a few seconds between each addition.
+- Add in the powdered sugar 1/2 – 1 cup at a time, whisking for about 30 seconds between each addition.

 - Add in cream until it reaches desired consistency.
 Whisk in vanilla to taste.
 The buttercream should not need alot of vanilla because you don’t want to overpower the creamy taste so even less than 1 1/2 teaspoon may be used.

-- Whisk the frosting again after everything has been added, for a minute or two to make sure that it’s really whipped and fluffy.
+- Whisk the frosting again after everything has been added, for about two minutes (or more if making whipped buttercream frosting) to make sure that it’s really whipped and fluffy.

 - Add in colours if desired.